 It is the policy of the Akron-Summit County Public Library to adhere to the state's Public Records Act.
-Public records are to be open to the public at all reasonable times with exceptions only as provided for in the law.
-Any denial of public records in response to a valid request must be accompanied by an explanation, including legal authority, as outlined in the Ohio Revised Code.
+Public records are to be open to the public at all reasonable times with exceptions only as provided for in the law, such as exemptions that prohibit the Library from disclosing patron information except in specified situations.

 Public Records